Sunday 23 February 1941

 |HMS Terror, sunk today.|

 In Cairo, Middle East Commander Archibald Wavell considers, then rejects a proposal from London that the RAF bomb the Ploesti oil fields from bases in Greece.
 He reasons that this would violate Turkish air space and also give the Wehrmacht a pretext (not that it needs one) to invade Greece by revealing the British presence there.
 Neither of those reasons, however, has a particularly strong foundation (Hitler should know about RAF activity in Albania already, and the bombers could avoid Turkey).
 However, there is another reason that would make any attack on the oil fields explosive in more ways than one.
-While the British don't know this, one of Hitler's greatest fears (he confesses to Marshal Mannerheim at their meeting in June 1942 that he has nightmares about it) is Allied bombing of the Romanian oil fields.
-RAF attacks on the oil could force Hitler's hand early, before the British are even on mainland Greece.
-Thus, Wavell makes the proper decision from from mistaken premises.
-Great weight is placed upon Wavell's support, since it is common knowledge (as noted in the minutes) that he would prefer to finish off the Axis forces in North Africa first.
+While the British don't know this, one of Hitler's greatest fears (he confesses to Marshal Mannerheim at their meeting in June 1942 that he has nightmares about it) is the Allied bombing of the Romanian oil fields.
+RAF attacks on the oil could force Hitler's hand early before the British are even on mainland Greece.
+Thus, Wavell makes the proper decision from mistaken premises.
+Great weight is placed upon Wavell's support since it is common knowledge (as noted in the minutes) that he would prefer to finish off the Axis forces in North Africa first.

 Prime Minister Churchill, the most ardent backer of a British presence in Greece, is under no illusions about possible success in the Balkans.
 He notes in a message to Eden that the "odds seem heavily against us in Greece."
 Australian Prime Minister Menzies discusses the question of a campaign in Greece "largely with Australian & New Zealand troops" with the heads of RAF Bomber Command (Air Marshal Sir Richard Pearse) and Fighter Command (Sholto Douglas) and comes away with more questions than answers.
 He notes that committing his men to an uncertain campaign in Greece "is not easy."
 A big War Cabinet meeting is scheduled for the 24th to discuss the issue, and Menzies is a troubled man.